 Whether this is a significant number to you or not doesn’t matter.
 You’re aware of the importance of safety in this industry.
 You know that you cannot put a value on the loss of an employee in a work accident.

 Our goal in this article is to look at some ways you can save money when buying flame resistant garments.
-It should be noted that there are a lot of different styles of FR products priced to meet certain budgets.
+It should be noted that there are a lot of different styles of flame resistant clothing priced to meet certain budgets.
 Yet we won’t cover those here.
 We’re going to address some higher-level concepts for your consideration.

 DO NOT consider garments of 100% cotton a substitute for FR fabric